dallen72/teamwater-itch-jam-july-25/README.md

 # TODO:
-	- fix the bug where user can't click many places in the map. there are places they should be able to click but can't.
 	- show to the user where the user can click in the map
 	- Show animations to the user what they should do to the map, click and such, to go along with the text explanation
 	- need to have an explanation for multiple cows (explained to the user)